 Did you know there’s a planet in our galaxy where it rains glass?
 Or that light bounces around inside the Sun for 175,000 years before shooting off into space?
 If you think that’s freaking awesome, and you’re passionate about STEM, community outreach, education, and working in a welcoming environment, this might be the place for you!

 The Adler Planetarium is seeking a Development Operations Specialist to join our dynamic team located on Chicago's Museum Campus.

-Generating queries and reports necessary for regular financial, analytical, statistical, and demographic reports; interpreting results of analyses for use in reports and presentations
+Developing queries and reports necessary to generate and distribute regular financial, analytical, statistical, and demographic reports; interpreting results of analyses for use in reports and presentations

 We’re looking for a fundraising database professional who is excited about the opportunity to define processes, use data to inform decisions, and take on new challenges.
 This is a person who is able to strategize, set and meet goals, be proactive, and who has meticulous attention to detail in the completion of tasks.
 Someone who has excellent communication and project management skills.
 This person will need to have the ability to multi-task effectively in a fast-paced environment, and is flexible—happy to work autonomously or on a team in an organization of tremendously talented people.

 High School diploma or equivalent (Bachelor’s degree preferred)

 Three years of high level experience working in Raiser's Edge, including experience generating Raiser's Edge custom reports and queries